teddyf/slogo_team16/DESIGN.md

 Listener

 ## API Details
+Back-end Internal: As of now, this API will encompass parsing, parsing String values into classes and methods (reflection) and pushing these line calls into an expression tree.
+I will need to possibly create the methods (may move to external) so the mapping is fine.
+I will also handle the Stack which will store user stored variables.
+The Parser and Tree will be heavily based on the code provided, but I will build a platform which will store these individual bits into the tree and also right the data structure that stores all of these variables.
+More specifc API details will be available in the sample.

+Back-end External: As of now, this API will handle turtle positioning.
+There is a superclass for animals just in case we need to make other animals, but more importantly, this type will encompass positioning, drawing, etc.  A lot of this will be closely tied with the front end via a handler.
+Also may handle the controller because this is also connected with the front end (MVC)
+(remove or add to this if you want.
+I really don't know much on this...)

+Front-end External: Handles the controll interface with backend (def add to this)

+Front-end Internal: Handles GUI and the View part of the MVC (def add to this)
 ```public void updateTurtle(String command)```: Updates the turtle based on command
 ```public String[] parseCommand(String command)```: Parses the command into a HashMap of the lines
 Ie.